Reviewed by: BloxFruitsCode editorial team

 Why the timer matters

-The timer matters because live stock is useful only for a short period before the next refresh changes the result on the page, and a user who checks the stock without checking the timer can assume a fruit will stay available longer than it actually will.
+The timer matters because the stock can change after each refresh.
+If the fruit you want is available and the timer is low, you should act quickly before the list changes.
+A user who checks the stock without checking the timer can assume a fruit will stay available longer than it actually will.

 A short timer means you should act faster if the fruit you want is already in stock.
 A longer remaining timer gives you more time to decide, compare, or move in-game before the current list changes.